crab86/grafana-plei/README.md

 Moreover the following Dashboards are also pre-provisioned to Grafana when starting the PLEI-stack:

 ### Dashboards with Elasticsearch as datasource:
-- Elasticsearch - Container Logs (**Note** All containers send their logs to Logstash via syslog driver.
+- Elasticsearch - Container Logs (**Note**: All containers send their logs to Logstash via syslog driver.
 The logs can be viewed in this dashboard)
 - [Elasticsearch Monitoring based on X-Pack stats](https://grafana.com/dashboards/8642)
 - [Logstash Monitoring based on X-Pack stats - repeat by node]( https://grafana.com/dashboards/8470)